-We may sell in this offering ADSs representing ordinary shares, or approximately %, of our outstanding ordinary shares as of , 2021.
+We may sell in this offering securities representing 2,400,000 ADSs and 720,114 ordinary shares, or approximately 21%, of our outstanding securities as of June 30, 2021.
 This sale and any future sales of a substantial number of ADSs in the public market, or the perception that such sales may occur, could materially adversely affect the price of the ADSs.
 We cannot predict the effect, if any, that market sales of those ADSs or the availability of those ADSs for sale will have on the market price of the ADSs.
-While the ADSs sold to non-affiliates in this offering will be freely tradable in the public market, substantially all of the securities owned prior to this offering or purchased in this offering by our existing shareholders are expected to be subject to lock-up agreements with the underwriters that restrict the ability of these shareholders to transfer our securities held by them for at least six months from the date of this prospectus.
-These outstanding securities that are subject to lock-up agreements are expected to become eligible for unrestricted sale upon expiration of the lock-up period.
+While the securities sold to non-affiliates in this offering will be freely tradable in the public market, substantially all of the securities owned prior to this offering are expected to be subject to lock-up agreements with the underwriters that restrict the ability of these shareholders to transfer our securities held by them for at least six months from the date of this prospectus.
+These outstanding securities issued or issuable upon exercise of options and warrants vested as of the expiration of the lock-up period.
 In addition, securities issued or issuable upon exercise of options and warrants vested as of the expiration of the lock-up period will be eligible for sale at that time.
 Sales of securities by these shareholders could have a material adverse effect on the trading price of the ADSs.